Lamu Island Kenya Travel Guide

 For destinations like Mokowe (on the mainland) or sometimes to closer points on Manda or Pate, shared local dhows operate.
 These are cheaper but offer less flexibility and may not go directly to tourist sites.

-The archipelago's natural beauty has diverse environments for relaxation and exploration.
+The archipelago's natural beauty contains a range of environments for relaxation and exploration.

 Kiunga Marine National Reserve safeguards coral reefs, mangroves, and diverse marine life.
-It is important for biodiversity.
+It is essential for biodiversity.

 Dense mangrove forests around Lamu and Manda Islands are ecosystems.
 They act as natural coastal defenses, prevent erosion, and provide habitats for marine life.